msindwan/jconf/README.md

 [![circleci](https://circleci.com/gh/msindwan/jconf.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/msindwan/jconf)

-JConf is a simple feature-driven JSON parser for C/C++ applications.
-It is supported on Linux and Windows using gcc (tested with MinGW for Windows).
+JConf is a feature-driven JSON parser for C/C++ applications.

 ## Build Instructions

-* Add the include directory from the root to your application.
+JConf requires `Make` and `GCC` to compile the static library from source.
+To include JConf in your project:

-* Run `make` from the root to build the static library.
+* Run `make` from the root directory to build the library.
+* Copy `lib/libjconf.a` and the `include` directory to your application.
-* Link the newly built libjconf library.
+* Link the libjconf static library (e.g `gcc -I path/to/include/directory -L path/to/lib/directory -ljconf ...`)

 ## Features and Advantages